A Healthy Start for Eyes of All Ages

 Meeting Those Milestones

 By 3 to 5 months, visual skills like focusing and seeing differences between colours begin to develop.
 Hand-eye coordination develops a little later, between 5 and 7 months.
-Just before 1 year, depth perception and accommodating on objects of interest starts.
+Just before 1 year, depth perception and accommodation on objects of interest start.

 By 4 or 5 years old, a child should be able to draw simple shapes and colour within the lines.
 If it appears any of these milestones are delayed, please book a children’s eye exam.